 Early Termination.
 For good cause, the court may terminate the authority before the date specified in the order.

 Acknowledgement.
-The court will not issue letters that include the guardian’s inpatient psychiatric treatment authority until the guardian has signed an acknowledgment of the guardian’s power and the court has entered the Supplemental Order to Guardian with Inpatient Psychiatric Treatment Authority and Acknowledgement shown in Form 2S.
+The court will not issue letters that include the guardian’s inpatient psychiatric treatment authority until the guardian has signed an acknowledgment of the guardian’s power and the court has entered the Supplemental Order to Guardian with Inpatient Psychiatric Treatment Authority and Acknowledgement shown in Form 2-S.

 Order Without Notice.
 If a party requests an order without notice to the subject person, the court may grant the guardian inpatient psychiatric treatment authority only if all the conditions in A.R.S. § 14-5310(B) have been met and the court has determined that an adequate basis exists under A.R.S. § 14-5312.01(B) and (C).
-If the court grants the request without notice, the party and the court must follow procedures that are substantially similar to those set forth in A.R.S. § 14-5310(B).
+If the court grants the request without notice, the party and the court must follow procedures that are substantially similar to those set forth in A.R.S. § 14-5310 for the appointment of a temporary guardian without notice.

 Annual Reports.
 The guardian must file an annual report as required by A.R.S. § 14-5315.
 In addition, a guardian who requests to continue the guardian’s inpatient psychiatric treatment authority also must file an evaluation report by a psychiatrist or psychologist as required by A.R.S. § 14-5312.01(P).
-The guardian must file the evaluation report no later than 30 days before the termination date of the inpatient psychiatric authority
+The guardian must file the evaluation report no later than 30 days before the termination date of the inpatient psychiatric authority.

 Renewal of a Guardian’s Inpatient Psychiatric Treatment Authority.